ayenzky/webriqpage-lanarkshirechamber/events/hwl-stress-in-the-workplace.md

 **Venue**:  Atrium Business Centre, North Caldeen Road, Coatbridge, ML5 4EF

+**Time**: 9:30-11:30

-**Healthy Working Lives training courses/workshops are a local resource offering further support  to workplaces to maintain, implement and develop good practice with a focus on  health, safety and wellbeing in workplace.**
+Healthy Working Lives training courses/workshops are a local resource offering further support  to workplaces to maintain, implement and develop good practice with a focus on  health, safety and wellbeing in workplace.

-**To book a place, please complete the attached [booking form](/docs/HWL-Booking-Form-june-2016.doc) and send to**[**enquirieshwl@lanarkshire.scot.nhs.uk**](mailto:enquirieshwl@lanarkshire.scot.nhs.uk)**.**
+To book a place, please complete the attached [booking form](/docs/HWL-Booking-Form-june-2016.doc) and send to [enquirieshwl@lanarkshire.scot.nhs.uk](mailto:enquirieshwl@lanarkshire.scot.nhs.uk).

- **For further information on any of the training courses/workshop or to discuss in-house training options, please contact the team at**[**enquirieshwl@lanarkshire.scot.nhs.uk**](mailto:enquirieshwl@lanarkshire.scot.nhs.uk)**or call Kirsty on 01698 206385.**
+For further information on any of the training courses/workshop or to discuss in-house training options, please contact the team at [enquirieshwl@lanarkshire.scot.nhs.uk](mailto:enquirieshwl@lanarkshire.scot.nhs.uk) or call Kirsty on 01698 206385.

- **Please note that all courses will entail an administration fee of £20.00 per participant.**
+Please note that all courses will entail an administration fee of £20.00 per participant.

- **Please note if attending ‘Supporting Staff Attendance’ session, ‘Fit for Work’ is FREE.**
+Please note if attending ‘Supporting Staff Attendance’ session, ‘Fit for Work’ is FREE.

- **Please note if attending ‘Fire Safety Awareness ‘,‘An introduction to Fire Risk Assessment’ is _FREE._**
+Please note if attending ‘Fire Safety Awareness ‘,‘An introduction to Fire Risk Assessment’ is FREE.

- **Please contact the team for costs for booking IOSH Managing Safely /Mental Health First Aid.**
+Please contact the team for costs for booking IOSH Managing Safely /Mental Health First Aid.**

- **To book the National - Work Positive: Managing Organisational Stress (Based on HSE Management Standards) training please contact the  Adviceline 0800 019 2211 or email  adviceline@nhs.net (FREE event)**
+To book the National - Work Positive: Managing Organisational Stress (Based on HSE Management Standards) training please contact the  Adviceline 0800 019 2211 or email  adviceline@nhs.net (FREE event)

- **We look forward to meeting you at one of the training courses/workshops.**
+We look forward to meeting you at one of the training courses/workshops.

-** *The Healthy Working Lives Team (Lanarkshire)* **
+*The Healthy Working Lives Team (Lanarkshire)*

 *Lesley, Mary, Simon, Gillian, Kirsty*